 They may have no idea yet as to how to manage their own personal finances, how to spot bias in an article on social media, take constructive feedback or learn to embrace failure as a learning opportunity.
-Similarly, they might be highly skilled at building agreement with peers or at seeing the big picture in strategic problem solving.
+Similarly, they might not be highly skilled at building agreement with peers or at seeing the big picture in strategic problem solving.
 None of that is on their list.

 Now, certain professions do need very specific training with assured quality standards.
 We would really like to know that the surgeon bearing down on us with sharpened steel does, in fact, hold a recognised qualification and has met an agreed standard.
 We almost included lawyers in this paragraph too, but as legal systems are arguably algorithms, AI will be doing most of the caseload soon in any case.
 Much of the rest, however, is subject to change.

 So what about the rest of the functions we may wish our learners to carry out in the societies of the future?
 Well, the problem lies within the framing of that question.

 The idea that everything in our future can be perfectly predicted and measured is just not true, and hanging on to that illusion of control is one way in which mainstream thinking is letting us down badly.